DIVISION OF STUDENT SERVICES

 Students who are on financial aid and have a FWS allocation listed on their award announcement are eligible.
 Please note that there is sometimes a waitlist for FWS, particularly during the spring semester.

 Agencies with current or pending 501.c.3 tax status are potentially eligible.
 Programs in the public sector (public schools, local government, etc.) may also host FWS interns.
 Programs must provide a community service designed to improve the quality of life for community residents, particularly low-income individuals, or to solve particular problems related to their needs.
 Reed FWS interns may not participate in fundraising, political activities, or proselytizing activities.

 The Student’s Process

 Getting Started with a Partner Organization

-- To view current opportunities, search the SEEDS database for Federal Work Study Opportunities in the employment section of the IRIS.
+- To view current opportunities, search the IRIS Off-Campus FWS and Volunteer Listings database.
 (After you log in, you will be taken to the search page.)

 - Contact an organization and follow their application procedures.
 This may include a letter of interest or resume, an application form, or an in-person or phone interview.
 For support in preparing your application, please visit Career Services.

 If hired, complete and turn in a learning contract to Financial Aid.
 Learning contracts are available in the career services, financial aid and SEEDS offices.
 You can also download a learning contract.
 Complete and sign the financial aid contract, which will be delivered to your campus mailbox after you turn in the learning contract.